Towards a cost-effective housing policy for Flanders and Europe

 An academic workshop was organized in May 2015.
 For this workshop six international experts on welfare economics and/or housing were invited in Leuven to discuss the draft framework for evaluation of alternative housing policy instruments.
 By the end of May 2015 an interim report was available.

 The international stakeholder platform met in July-August 2015.
-The main purpose of this meeting was to discuss the interim report and make recommendations for the program and participants of the international conference held in March 2016.
+The main purpose of this meeting was to discuss the interim report and make recommendations for the program and participants of the international conference.

 The beginning of the second year of the project (period from September to December of 2015) was used for further development of the framework for evaluation of alternative housing policy instruments and for the organization of the international conference.
 All partners of the consortium used their networks to mobilize a large group of potential participants.
 Members of the stakeholder platform were asked to do the same.